Aadhar Housing Finance Limited IPO Review

 Unique Features

 In terms of technology and innovation, AHFL has implemented comprehensive systems and processes for underwriting, collections, and monitoring asset quality.
-These systems are technology-enabled, aiming to digitize the entire life cycle of a loan from origination to closure.
+These systems are technology-enabled, aiming to digitise the entire life cycle of a loan from origination to closure.
 The company has also developed an internal credit assessment model and digitized monthly collections to enhance processing and collection efficiency.
-Overall, Aadhar Housing Finance Limited stands out for its commitment to serving the underserved segment of the housing market, its expansive reach across India.
+Overall, Aadhar Housing Finance Limited stands out for its commitment to serving the underserved segment of the housing market and its expansive reach across India.

 Investment in Research and Development